 For adults, see a doctor if you develop a fever higher than 101 degrees Fahrenheit, or if you are having difficulty breathing or swallowing.
 If sore throat symptoms do not go away after a week, call your doctor.

 - A sore throat is any kind of inflammatory process of the throat and tonsils that causes pain when swallowing.

 - Common sore throat symptoms include pain that worsens when swallowing, swollen glands in the neck or jaw, swollen, red tonsils and white patches on the tonsils.

-- Conventional methods of treating a sore throat generally include antibiotics, like penicillin, and over-the-counter pain relievers.
+- Conventional sore throat remedies generally include antibiotics, like penicillin, and over-the-counter pain relievers.

 - There are supplements, foods and essential oils that work as natural sore throat remedies.
 Some include Echinacea, bone broth, probiotics and lemon essential oil.